-Custom Logo Design, Website Design and Brand Kit – for the Dogs
+Custom Logo Design, Responsive Website Design and Brand Kit for a Toronto Startup

 We love pets.
 In fact, my dog comes to work with me every day and ensures that at some point in the day he takes “me” out for a walk to help me clear my head and step away from the screen for a bit, even if just to brainstorm without the distraction of email and the flashing light on my office phone.